RamitRoshan/RamitRoshan/README.md

 I'm a dedicated Computer Science Engineering student at Chandigarh University, with a keen interest in Programming and devlopment.
 I'm currently learning and mastering Java Backend.
 I'm actively seeking a software developer job to apply my skills and gain industry experience.
 My ultimate goal is to leave a significant mark in the tech industry.
 - 🌱 I’m currently learning **Data Structure and Algorithm**

-- 💬 Ask me about **Love ☕coffee as much as I do?
+- 💬 Ask me about: **Love ☕coffee as much as I do?
 Let's talk about how awesome they're!
 We can code while we have coffee.**

 - 📫 How to reach me **ramitroshan777777@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/ramit-roshan32/](https://www.linkedin.com/in/ramit-roshan32/)

-- ⚡ Fun fact **I think I'm not funny**
+- ⚡ Fun fact: ** I ❤️ to travel a lot, and roam around the world.🙈**

 <h3 align="left">Connect with me:</h3>
 <p align="left">